gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Example new and noteworthy
 -->

-### Task for enforcing JaCoCo code coverage metrics

-Gradle introduces a feature for the JaCoCo plugin strongly requested by the community: enforcing code coverage metrics.
-The JaCoCo plugin now provides a new task of type `JacocoCoverageVerification` enabling the user to define and enforce violation rules.
-Coverage verification does not automatically run as part of the `check` task.
-Please see the relevant user guide section on the “[JaCoCo plugin](userguide/jacoco_plugin.html#sec:jacoco_report_violation_rules)” for more information.

-    tasks.withType(JacocoCoverageVerification) {
-        violationRules {
-            rule {
-                limit {
-                    minimum = 0.5
-                }
-            }
-        }
-    }

 ### Compile-avoidance for Java

 This version of Gradle introduces a new mechanism for up-to-date checking of Java compilation tasks, which is now sensitive to public API changes only: if a